MarcGravel/TweeterBackendApi/Readme.md

 ### DELETE
 HTTP success code: 204

-DELETE will destroy follow relationship between user and user with userId matching sent followId (unfollow) An error will be returned if the loginToken or followId are invalid.
+DELETE will destroy follow relationship between user and user with userId matching sent followId (unfollow).

+An error will be returned if the loginToken or followId are invalid.

 Required Data: {"loginToken", "followId"}